 Research shows that those with sleep apnea are more likely to develop glaucoma.
 Get treated to save your sight.

 Are You Fit at 40?

-Avoiding smoking, or quitting, is one of the best investments you can make in your long-term eye health.
+Avoiding smoking and second hand smoke—or quitting if you are a smoker—are some of the best investments you can make in your long-term eye health.